-

 - SpringBoard/SBApplication.h uses

-- BatteryCenter/BCBatteryDevice.h uses
+NS_AVAILABLE_IOS, andNS_DEPRECATED_IOS - BatteryCenter/BCBatteryDevice.h uses

-(I don't see instances of the equivalentAPI_DEPRECATED
+API_AVAILABLE(I don't see instances of the equivalentAPI_DEPRECATEDin this repo)

 - SpringBoard/SBApplication.h uses